 Nagler is the man behind TeleVue eyepieces, which are generally considered to be the finest eyepieces out there – with price tags to match.
 Back in the Eighties, he invented one of the first widefield eyepieces, the Panoptic, with an apparent field of view of specifically 68 degrees.
 This was because 68 degrees is the widest field of view that the human eye can take in all at once without having to move your head around.
 Hey, if it’s good enough for Al, it’s good enough for me.

 Beyond better eye relief and increased AFOV, the third thing that more expensive eyepieces give you is better correction.
 Correction of what?
 Well, if you’re using a fast scope, like an f/5, f/4, or even faster, your views will start suffering from various visual aberrations, especially at the edge of the field of view.
-One of these is that the stars at the edge will appear fat and bloated and not as sharp round dots.
-This aberration is called coma.
-With those fast scopes, which include not only big dobs, but also many smaller f/5 newtonians (like the AWB One Sky and its various clones) and fast, rich-field refactors (like my Orion ST-80), premium eyepieces will correct the view and give you better edge-to-edge performance across the field of view than cheaper ones can.
+One of these visual aberrations is called coma: the stars at the edge will appear fat and bloated and not as sharp round dots.
+With those fast scopes, which include not only big dobs, but also many smaller f/5 newtonians (like the AWB One Sky and its various clones) and fast, rich-field refractors (like my Orion ST-80), premium eyepieces will correct the view to some extent and give you better edge-to-edge performance across the field of view than cheaper ones can.

 On the other hand, this edge-of-field correction that premium eyepieces bring to the table isn’t very important for someone like me with my Mak.
 High-focal ratio scopes (like f/10 SCTs and f/12 Maks, as well as long, skinny f/10 refractors) don’t need to have better corrected eyepieces, because there are no (or extremely limited) visual aberrations to correct in the first place.
 Whatever eyepiece you use in a high-focal ratio scope – even a lowly Kellner, which is even cheaper than a Plossl – will look good from edge-to-edge in a slow scope.
 This is the reason why a cheapo, three-element Kellner comes stock with Maks – because they look so good due to that long focal ratio.
 So, although slow scopes generally cost more up front, we save money in the long run by not needing to buy premium eyepieces thereafter.

 More important than most of this is the fact that the local seeing conditions will invariably have a much greater impact on the quality of your views than any other factor.
 If your local seeing is only average, your views will also be only average.
 Whatever eyepiece you use will suffer, so why spend all that money on premium eyepieces?

-On the other hand, many well-heeled astronomers buy these premium eyepieces for exactly the opposite reason – so that when the seeing conditions are good enough, the eyepiece will not be the weak link in the optical chain degrading their view.
+On the other hand, many well-heeled astronomers buy these premium eyepieces for exactly the opposite reason – so that on those rare nights when the seeing conditions are good enough, the eyepiece will not be the weak link in the optical chain degrading their view.
 If you are fortunate enough to have better-than-average seeing where you observe, and to have a better-than-average wallet, this is one further reason to spend more on premium eyepieces – to be ready for these rare nights of above-average seeing.
 Of course, those two or three nights of perfect seeing will always come when your mother-in-law is visiting and has tickets to take you all out to the ballet, or worse, the opera.

 For this, we frugal astronomers have to give thanks to the better off amongst us.
 This is because those developments, those breakthroughs that premium eyepieces achieve trickle down to the rest of us in the form of eyepieces that do more for less, with wider AFOVs and better coatings.
 Even just 20-odd years ago, 68-degree fully multi-coated eyepieces were prohibitively expensive.
 Because of their widespread adoption, we have many more models of these eyepieces to choose from at a variety of lower price points.

 But other than those reasons?
 Eh.
 I say unless you have to go premium to correct the visual aberrations that result because of the fast focal ratio of your scope, or unless you’ve got money that’s just burning a hole in your pocket, instead of splashing out on expensive eyepieces all up and down your entire magnification range, stick with your Plossls.
-Buy only a couple of premium eyepieces for their nice wide-field views.
+Buy only one or two premium eyepieces for their nice wide-field views.
 Otherwise, save your money for a bigger scope.